chrissound/Human-Friendly-Commands/Readme.md

 ## Module files

-## Extending
-Just create your own module file, which is just a shell script with functions or aliases, and then rerun `compile.sh` with your module file specified in addition.
+Just create your own module file within `modules/`, it is just a shell script with functions or aliases, and then rerun `compile.sh` with your module file specified in addition.

 ## Available commands